osisoft/PI-Adapter/V1/Administration/Start and stop an adapter.md

 2. Select **PI Adapter for _AdapterName_**, for example, PI Adapter for Modbus.

+    **Note:** This is an example; it does not necessarily represent the adapter that you are currently using.

 3. Depending on whether your adapter is running or not, click either **Start** or **Stop**.

 ## Linux